Fluorometholone is used to help relieve inflammation of the eye.

 - disease that causes thinning of the layer of the eye

 Let your doctor know if you are pregnant or breastfeeding.

-If you are using Fluorometholone for 10 days or more, you may need to have your eye pressure monitored.
-Your doctor will advise you if you need this monitoring and about how often you need to have it done.
+For as long as you are using Fluorometholone, you may need to have your eyes checked regularly.
+Your doctor will advise you about how often you need to have this test.

 You may experience some problems with your eyesight, such as blurred vision.
 Always keep your doctor updated of any changes in your eyesight.
 If you cannot see clearly, avoid driving and any activity in which you need to be alert.

-Other side effects may include any of the following: eye irritation, burning and stinging of the eye, eye itch or pain, eyelid swelling, and eye discharge, swelling or redness.
+Other side effects may include any of the following: irritation, itching, pain, swelling, redness, burning and stinging sensation of the eye, eyelid swelling, changes in taste, and skin rash.